masai-school/full-stack-dev-1910/week_08/day_4/coding_1.md

 - Display the data on the same page in a tabular format

 ### RJS.4.3
-- Use localstorage to persist data
+- Use localstorage to persist data (HINT: Update the state, and then update localstorage)
+- use componentDidMount to load data

 ### RJS.4.4
 - Add a feature to filter according to department, or show all